cyb3rdelic/cyb3rdelic.github.io/_posts/2021-1-18-NagiosTV-With-Livesocket.md

 ---
 layout: post
 title: Creating a dashboard with NagiosTV and Livesocket on Ubuntu 20.04
+category: linux
 ---

 Hey all.
 I was tasked with setting up a new NagiosXI instance and we needed a dashboard for the office.
 I found one, NagiosTV, which is super clean and easy to use.
 The only problem I ran into was creating a dashboard that was able to be accessed without credentials.
 I ended up using MK Livestatus to fetch the data to display on our big screen.

 I'll show you how to do this here, just because it took a bit to get it figured out.
-But first, some credits:

-<b>NagiosTV Installation</b>
+## NagiosTV Installation

 <a href="https://nagiostv.com/">NagiosTV</a> Created and maintained by chriscareycode on github.
 The github repository has an install guide.
 I'll also post mine here just to keep everything together.